Donnattello/ScoringBowling/README.md

 php app.php

 4. Follow the prompts:
 - Enter the number of pins knocked down for each roll
 - The current and previous scores are displayed after each frame
 - Game ends automatically after the final roll

---Gameplay Rules--
-- The game consists of 10 frames

-- Each frame includes up to 2 rolls

-    - A strike (10 pins on the first roll) ends the frame early and gives a bonus from the next 2 rolls

-    - A spare (10 pins in two rolls) gives a bonus from the next roll

-- In the 10th frame, a spare or strike grants extra roll(s) (up to 3 total rolls)

-- The score is displayed after each frame